mtkluc/Project1/README.md

 Fig. Improvement in flights leaving on time in the non-holiday period vs holiday period.

+In conclusion, try to avoid the holiday period where possible if minimising flight delay is important to you.
+LAX may have other reasons for being the airport experiencing more frequent delays than other airports, but there may be bias in the predictive modelling.

 ## Local flight destination popularity
 An ideal holiday often does include participating in local activities.
 We sought to identify the popular local destinations from our chosen airports; however the API chosen only had information from 2018 and a limited number of airports.
 It would appear the vast majority of flights leaving from the US airports are domestic flights, with only LON (London), CUN (Cancun) and GDL (Guardalajara) being the only international destinations making the top 5 visited destinations in any given month in 2018.